-Next part was a bit harder and those who have taking their test in the last 10 to 15 years will have seen these hazard perception videos before.
+The next part was a bit harder and those who have taken their test in the last 10 to 15 years will have seen these hazard perception videos before.

 You’re shown a video of a car driving along an average Street, which as you move along you have to count up the number of hazards you see along the way.

-Too many hazards is just as bad as not enough hazards.
-But the instructor will go round the room after you’ve seen the video and ask you how many hazards you spotted.
+Too many hazards are just as bad as not enough hazards.
+But the instructors will go around the room after you’ve seen the video and ask you how many hazards you spotted.
 There is no right or wrong answer, so don’t be afraid to say how many hazards you spotted.

 You’ll be shown quite a few of these videos and the idea is to show you that your speed is relevant to your hazard perception.